Kalman Filtering for Navigation and Target Tracking:

 The big delay in preventing GPS from being completed by the planned date of 1984 was the Space Shuttle Challenger disaster.
 Most GPS satellites were planned to be inserted from a Space Shuttle but instead had to be inserted from Delta rockets as a fall back that delayed a full GPS satellite constellation from existing until 1994.

 The open literature discussion of L3 in the early 1980’s for GPS was that like L2 (=1227.5 MegaHertz) and L1 (=1575.42 MegaHertz), it was also an integer multiple of a single onboard clock frequency being L3 (= 1381 MegaHertz).
-It was speculated that L3 was used to cross-communicate between GPS satellites like a JTIDS RelNav network in the sky.
+It was speculated that L3 was used to cross-communicate between GPS satellites like a JTIDS RelNav “network in the sky”.
 Some have speculated that it had related to autonomously maintaining proper satellite ephemeris of the network since in the “bad old days of Mutually Assured Destruction (MAD)” as a policy strategy, he who had the last accurate weapon fired “won”.
 Land-based Minuteman ICBM’s (with AIRS navigation systems) utilized GPS for a midcourse nav fix.
-Ship launched SLBM’s did not.
+Ship launched SLBM’s did not (at least not in the 1970’s).
 GPS supposedly had sufficient untended (by human intervention) ephemeris to last for 6 months unaided, according to NADC in the early 1980’s.